OsmosysSoftware/dev-standards/ci-setup/angular-gitlab.md

 ![Developer Creates Merge Request](assets/angular-developer-creates-mr.png)

 ### 2. CI Pipeline Initiation
-Upon MR creation, GitLab's CI/CD pipeline is automatically triggered.
+Upon MR creation, GitLab's CI pipeline is automatically triggered.
 The .gitlab-ci.yml configuration file you've set up defines the stages and jobs to be executed in the pipeline.
 In our case, the stages are lint and build.
 ![CI Pipeline Initiation](assets/angular-pipeline-initiation.png)

 ### 3. Job Stages